GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/games-dashboard/player-feedback.md

 On the game listing screen, you can configure:

 * **Make discoverable on gd.games:** Players will be able to find the game through the gd.games website
-* **Show feedback banner on gd.games game page:** The game will display a banner to collect player feedback through the site gd.games
+* **Show feedback banner on gd.games game page:** The game will display a banner to collect player feedback through the website gd.games
 * **Ask for feedback on all builds:** All published versions of the game listed under the "Builds" tab will display the feedback banner to collect player feedback

 To learn how to publish to the gd.games platform and configure the privacy of the links [follow these instructions](https://wiki.gdevelop.io/gdevelop5/publishing/web/).